mut8ion/poems/sol/eternal_flow.md

 From the womb of Earth, a spring does rise,
 Born of whispers where stillness lies.
 A gentle stream, a timid birth,
-Yet holds the promise of all Life's worth.
+Yet holds the promise of all Life’s worth.

 Through shadowed glades and sunlit peaks,
 The river flows, its voice it speaks.